wilsonmar/wilsonmar.github.io/_posts/2018-08-04-salesforce-apps.md

 ISVforce apps augment Sales Cloud or Service Cloud business functions.
 ISVforce apps are installed by customers into existing orgs, so they use Salesforce features that the customer has available, which can include Salesforce Communities and additional objects added.
 This is like adding Saleforce Einstein capabilties.

+<a target="_blank" href="https://vlocity.com/">Vlocity</a> adds to Salesforce UX user interface components: cards, guided interactions (called OmniScripts™).
+It became a Forbes Cloud 100 company on that.
+Vlocity is just any AppExchange Premier Partner, it's Salesforce corp's largest non-M&A investment, with >$50M invested.
+Vlocity "lives together" with Salesforce in its San Francisco HQ.

 ### OEM Embedded apps